naston70/practical-python-notes/3.Program.Organization/3.1-Functions.and.Script.Writing/functions.and.script.md

 ###Doc Strings

 It is good practice to include docs in the form of a doc string.
 Doc strings are written immediately after the name of the function.
-They write a short one sentence summary of what they function does
+They write a short one sentence summary of what the function does